anebz/cloud/Accreditations/aws_developer_associate.md

 On-demand and point-in-time recovery, which provides continuous backups of the table data.
 When enabled, DynamoDB maintains incremental backups of your table for the last 35 days until you explicitly turn it off.

-### Elasticache
+### 6.5.
+Elasticache

 In-memory cache in the cloud, used to improve latency and throughput for many read-heavy or *compute-intensive* workloads, or to store session states.
 If the db is running many OLAP transactions, use Redshift.
 Redshift is not suitable for workloads that need to capture data, but it supports join operations.

 > Types of Elasticache

 * *Memcached*: *simple* object caching system to offload a db, supports multithreaded performance using multiple cores.
-No multi-AZ capability, could have downtime
+No multi-AZ capability, could have downtime, highly durable
 * *Redis*: more complete, in-memory key-value store used for high availability, multi-AZ redundancy, but it's not highly durable.
 AWS treats this more like a RDS, with sorting and ranking datasets in memory.
 Redis cluster provide high availability and durability

 > Strategies for caching